cihandogan13/pyOpenGLExercises/README.md

 # pyOpenGLExercises
-Some pyopengl exercises which are created by  following Penny de Byl on her udemy couser called “ Learn OpenGL with Python for Graphics and Games”
+Some pyopengl exercises which are created by  following Penny de Byl on her udemy couser called “ Learn OpenGL with Python for Graphics and Games” (with my own changes)